The directors have pleasure in presenting their report for the year ended 30 June 2020.

-The directors are of the opinion that the financial statements fairly present the financial position of the Company and of the Group as at 30 June 2019 and the results of their operations and cash flows for the year then ended.
+The directors are of the opinion that the financial statements set herein fairly present the financial position of the Group as at 30 June 2020 and the results of its operations and cash flows for the year then ended.

-The directors are satisfied that the Group and Company have adequate resources to continue in operational existence for the foreseeable future.
+The directors are satisfied that the Group has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, the directors continue to adopt the going concern basis in preparing the financial statements.

 Acquisitions and disposals

-The Group also made a number of less significant acquisitions and disposals during the year.
+The Group also made a number of less significant acquisitions during the year.
 These acquisitions were funded from existing cash resources.

-16 750 000 unissued ordinary shares were placed under the control of the directors at the annual general meeting (AGM) held on 28 November 2018.
-The Company issued 1 498 941 shares during the year (2018: 2 058 823) to settle share replacement and appreciation rights.
-Further details of the authorised and issued share capital appear in note 25 of the annual financial statements.
+16 900 000 unissued ordinary shares were placed under the control of the directors at the Annual General Meeting (AGM) held on 28 November 2019.
+The Company issued 1 312 370 shares during the year (2019 : 1 498 941) to settle share replacement and appreciation rights.
+Further details of the authorised and issued share capital appears in note 27 of the annual financial statements.

 Movement in treasury shares

-In terms of general authorities granted to the Company to repurchase its ordinary shares, the latest being shareholder authority obtained at the AGM of shareholders held on 28 November 2018, a maximum of 33 763 292 ordinary shares may be acquired by the Company or any of its subsidiaries.
-No treasury shares were acquired or sold during the year (2018: nil).
+In terms of general authorities granted to the Company to repurchase its ordinary shares, the latest being shareholder authority obtained at the AGM of shareholders held on 28 November 2019, a maximum of 34 018 282 ordinary shares may be acquired by the Company or any of its subsidiaries.
+No treasury shares were acquired during the year (2019: nil).

 |Lindsay Ralphs (CEO)|